Aayush-Yadav-34/VisuDSA/README.md

 - Check the console logs for error messages
 - Ensure all dependencies are installed correctly
 - Verify environment variables are set properly
+- For AI chatbot issues, check your OpenRouter API key and internet connection

 ## License